lin1000/codepath-project4-TwitterWithFragement/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [v] List anything else that you can get done to improve the app functionality!

+ ** Code Resuability : TimelineFragmentAdapter designed as abstract class and minimized code in HomeFragment and MentionFragment.
+ ** Code Resuability : Reflection on FragmentFactory process to dyanmicall instantiate Fragments.

 ## Video Walkthrough